 Wear appropriate clothing

 You can’t see if you’ve lost weight if you’re covered up in baggy clothing, so wear items that show off your body.
-For men, a pair of shorts and no shirt is best, and for women, a bikini or shorts and a sports bra works well.
+For men, a pair of shorts or underwear and no shirt is best, and for women, a bikini, shorts or underwear is also fine.
 You should also try and always take the photos wearing the same clothes for consistency.

 Obviously if you’re the only one going to see the photos, you can even take them in the buff!